ayobamy/flask_setup/README.md

-# Flask Application Setup Script
+# Flask App Setup Script

 ## Overview
 This Bash script automates the setup of a Flask application with a comprehensive project structure following Python best practices.
 The script creates a complete development environment, including directory structure, virtual environment, basic templates, and configuration files.